tariq-hasan/system-design/08-machine-learning/05-neural-networks/fundamentals/activation-functions.md

 Activation functions determine a neuron's output based on its input.
 They are **critical for introducing non-linearity**, which allows neural networks to learn complex patterns beyond simple linear mappings.

-Without activation functions, no matter how many layers are stacked, the network would behave like a single-layer linear model, as the composition of linear functions remains linear.
+Without activation functions, no matter how many layers are stacked, the network would behave like a single-layer linear model because the composition of linear transformations is still a linear transformation.

+## The Role of Activation Functions

+Activation functions serve several key purposes:

+1. **Introducing non-linearity**: Enables networks to learn complex patterns and relationships
+2. **Controlling information flow**: Determines which neurons "fire" based on input
+3. **Normalizing outputs**: Keeps values within manageable ranges
+4. **Enabling gradient-based learning**: Provides meaningful gradients for backpropagation
+5. **Feature representation**: Influences how information is encoded across layers

-## The Gradient Problem in Deep Networks
+## Gradient Issues in Neural Networks

-Before discussing specific activation functions, it's important to understand two fundamental challenges in training deep networks:
+### Vanishing Gradient Problem

-**Vanishing Gradient**: When gradients become extremely small during backpropagation, especially in earlier layers of deep networks.
-This causes:
+When gradients become extremely small during backpropagation:
-- Very slow learning or complete stagnation
-- Earlier layers effectively stop updating
+- Earlier layers receive minimal updates
-- Network becomes untrainable beyond certain depths
+- Learning becomes extremely slow or stalls completely
+- Affected primarily by activation functions that "saturate" (produce near-zero gradients for large inputs)

+### Exploding Gradient Problem

-**Exploding Gradient**: When gradients become extremely large, causing:
+When gradients become extremely large:
-- Unstable updates
-- Parameter values that grow uncontrollably
+- Parameter updates become unstable
-- Model divergence
+- Learning diverges
+- Network fails to converge

 Many modern activation functions were specifically designed to address these problems.